nicholaskim6/nicholaskim6.github.io/index.markdown

 <br /><br />
 I graduated from Princeton in 2021, where I mostly studied applied math and philosophy.
 I'm passionate about music, gaming, philosophy, and anything creative.
 I'm also interested in better understanding what creates meaningful connections between people.
 <br /><br />
-This website is intended to be more of a "get to know me" thing than a resume/project showcase, so stuff here will mostly be on the informal side (and probably contain a lot of irrelevant rambling).
+This website is intended to be more of a "get to know me" thing than a resume/project showcase, so stuff here will mostly be on the informal side.
 <br /><br />

 ______________________